 It includes traditions or living expressions inherited from our ancestors and passed on to our descendants, such as oral traditions, performing arts, social practices, rituals, festive events, knowledge and practices concerning nature and the universe or the knowledge and skills to produce traditional crafts.
-3.2 3.201 Natural ecosystems supported in order to attain a better conservation status According to the Habitat Directive 24 "the conservation status "of a natural habitat" means the sum of the influences acting on a natural habitat and its typical species that may affect its long-term natural distribution, structure and functions as well as the long-term survival of its typical species within the territory.
-25 The "conservation status of a species" means the sum of the influences acting on the species concerned that may affect the long-term distribution and abundance of its populations within the territory.
-3.202 Monitoring systems and data collections for protecting biodiversity and ecosystems put Monitoring systems for protecting biodiversity consist of systematic, continuing and harmonized observations and biodiversity data collections, in order to measure qualitative and quantitative changes of variety and variability among living organisms and to take on
+3.2 3.201 Natural ecosystems supported in order to attain a better conservation status According to the Habitat Directive 25 "the conservation status "of a natural habitat" means the sum of the influences acting on a natural habitat and its typical species that may affect its long-term natural distribution, structure and functions as well as the long-term survival of its typical species within the territory.
+26 The "conservation status of a species" means the sum of the influences acting on the species concerned that may affect the long-term distribution and abundance of its populations within the territory.
+3.202 Monitoring systems and data collections for protecting biodiversity and ecosystems put in place Monitoring systems for protecting biodiversity consist of systematic, continuing and harmonized observations and biodiversity data collections, in order to measure qualitative and quantitative changes of variety and variability among living organisms and to take on clear and concrete measures for their conservation and/or protection.

-23 The UNESCO Convention Concerning the Protection of the World Cultural and Natural Heritage - http://whc.unesco.org/en/conventiontext/
+24 The UNESCO Convention Concerning the Protection of the World Cultural and Natural Heritage - http://whc.unesco.org/en/conventiontext/

-24 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
+25 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.

-25 "1.
+26 "1.
 The aim of this Directive shall be to contribute towards ensuring bio-diversity through the conservation of natural habitats and of wild fauna and flora in the European territory of the Member States to which the Treaty applies.

-^{2.} Measures taken pursuant to this Directive shall be designed to maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest.
+^{2.} Measures taken pursuant to this Directive shall be designed to maintain or restore, at favorable conservation status, natural habitats and species of wild fauna and flora of Community interest.